 INTRO TO LITERATURE

 The Third Form curriculum provides students with a foundation in serious reading, writing, and thinking via an encounter with some of the most famous works in history.
 Texts include Homer’s Odyssey, Zora Neale Hurston’s Their Eyes Were Watching God, Shakespeare’s Romeo and Juliet and A Midsummer Night’s Dream, and Tolstoy’s The Death of Ivan Ilyich, as well as other short fiction and poetry.
 Students learn the foundational art of close reading and annotation, as well as the skills of poetry recitation and public speaking.
 Writing instruction focuses on the argumentative essay, the building block of academic writing in all genres.
 Students learn how to craft a thesis statement and support it with textual evidence, with special emphasis placed on paragraph structure and organization of ideas.
 Above all, students are encouraged to use these skills to investigate what the texts have to say about what it means to live well, and to examine their own lives in light of what they discover.

 What does it mean to be American?
 In what ways is this identity universal?
 In what ways is it particular to the American experiment?
 Questions like these guide students in their Fifth Form year as they read some of the most famous works in the American canon.
 After starting the year with Shakespeare’s Hamlet, students trace the beginnings of American literary culture in Concord, Massachusetts in studying the Transcendentalists and Nathaniel Hawthorne.
-In the winter the curriculum dives deeply into Melville’s Moby-Dick, followed by a close reading of Toni Morrison’s Beloved in the spring.
+In the winter the curriculum dives deeply into Melville’s Moby-Dick, followed by a close reading of Toni Morrison’s Song of Solomon in the spring.
 Writing instruction encourages students to explore and develop their ideas through close reading and analysis of the text.
 The students’ concurrent study of American history provides them with an excellent opportunity to examine how history and culture inform each other, and continue to shape our present moment.
 Interested students have the option to take the AP English Language exam at the end of the year.

 ENGLISH SEMINAR AND THESIS